 The moon, its bottom rim just touching the dark silhouette of a barren hill, was a gigantic unblinking yellow and orange eye.
-An eye seemingly staring unrelentingly at him with a cold dispassionate interest.
+An eye seemingly staring unrelentingly at him with cold dispassionate interest.

 A frigid monstrous creature.
 Maleficent in its grandeur and terrifying in its beauty.
 Gasping for air, his chest heaving from his efforts, he staggered to a tree and looked up at the silent entity and waited for a nameless dread he knew not.